How to Sell Products on Amazon as a Non-US citizen

 You’re interested in becoming a seller on Amazon’s U.S. platform, but you don’t live in America.
 It might require more preparation.
-This piece will teach you how to start selling by selecting your preferred type of account status, business entity, available markets.
-By the end of the article, you can learn what documents, the cost you need to prepare in the process.
+This piece will teach you how to start selling by selecting your preferred type of account status, business entity, and available markets.
+By the end of the article, you can learn what documents, and the cost you need to prepare in the process.
 You can master how to go global to sell your listings.

 Non-US Sellers on Amazon & Fulfillment by Non-US Merchants (or Sellers)

 You don’t need to be a United States citizen to sell on Amazon.
 But once your transactions reach 50 items on the marketplace, you’ll need to have a proper tax id.

 Regardless of the type of account, if you want to open, a non-citizen of the United States will typically have very some requirements.
 These requirements are similar to citizens or residents of the country in order to sell on Amazon.
 You need to obtain your FEIN.
 FEIN is short for Federal Employer Identification Number.

 You can obtain your FEIN number by filling out Form SS-4, as the IRS provides it.
 You don’t need to have any legal status in the country in order to get this number.
 Once you have the number you can sell products on Amazon as an individual, instead of registering your business.
 If you’re registering a business, then you should wait to get your FEIN through that process.

 Non-US Sellers on Amazon & Fulfillment by Amazon or FBA

 However, if you’re not a resident of the United States, it requires additional info if you want to sell through Amazon’s FBA or Fulfillment By Amazon program.
 You’ll need the following information in order to register an FBA account, regardless of the individual or business account.

 - Your Home or Business Address in the US: A place where you can receive personal mail.

 - Email Address: An address Amazon can send important information about your account.